-- Retail: Signage in this industry is a vital tool for communicating with customers – inside and out, it needs to be clear, concise, and, most importantly, eye-catching.
+- Retail: Retail signage and graphics are a vital tool for communicating with customers – inside and out, it needs to be clear, concise, and, most importantly, eye-catching.

-- Office: As well as being functional (for example, wayfinding signage or health and safety notices), high-quality signs help to form a corporate identity by providing consistency, whatever your business sector.
+- Office: As well as being functional (for example, wayfinding signage or health and safety notices), high-quality office signage and graphics help to form a corporate identity by providing consistency, whatever your business sector.

 - Hospitality: Use signage to create engaging, inviting venues.
 Here, signs can inform and guide customers while promoting your services at the same time.